nickjanssen/angus/README.md

 Angus
 =====

-Pre-configured framework for fast web-app building.
+Pre-configured scaffolding framework for fast web-app building

 ![angus logo](http://i.imgur.com/NY8t6v2.jpg)

-## Why?

 Popular build tools such as GruntJS and Yeoman are great, but are a headache when you need to build and maintain several apps.
 Webapps usually have the same requirements in terms of build tooling: